-Yes I know this isn’t strictly Candida-related, but this last point definitely deserves a mention!
+It isn’t strictly Candida-related, but this last point definitely deserves a mention!
 Many naturopaths recommend skin brushing to treat cellulite.
 The improvements in blood and lymph circulation, combined with the elimination of toxins under the skin, have been found to help remove at least some of those nasty dimples.

-How to do Skin Brushing
+How to do Dry Skin Brushing

 There is a very specific way to do skin brushing, and you should follow this method if you want to get the most from your treatment.

-- Begin your skin brushing before you shower or bathe, and be sure to use a dry brush.
+- Begin your dry skin brushing before you shower or bathe, and be sure to use a dry brush.